Language Production Research

 Summary

-As part of the Language Production Lab at UCSD, I am in charge of an independent research project exploring how semantic cues can influence speakers' sentence production under uncertain contexts—an extremely understudied topic.
+As part of the Language Production Lab at UCSD, I was in charge of an independent research project exploring how semantic cues can influence speakers' sentence production under uncertain contexts—an extremely understudied topic.
 To account for limited groundwork, I designed a new image-based experimental paradigm that manipulates the semantic relatedness between a cue and a target object in a image.
 Participants will be asked to describe the images, and their pattern of production will provide insight on how predictions can influence fluency and reflect a mechanism of incremental planning.

-I am deeply involved with every step of this process, from ideation to running participants, the latter being where the project is at presently.
+I was deeply involved with every step of this process, from ideation to running participants, the latter being where the project is at presently.
 Since language production happens frequently in dynamic contexts where a speaker's environment may be changing unpredictably, I believe the results of our study hold promise in helping psycholinguists develop more realistic natural language models, communication strategies, and clinical applications.

 Background